Purush-5268/Paidipilli_Purushotham_RISC-V-SOC-VSD-Week_6/README.md

-# 🚀 VSDIAT Week 6, Day 1: Inception of OpenLANE and Sky130
+# 🚀 Day 1: Inception of OpenLANE and Sky130

 ## 📝 Overview